Poti: Modern history

 In 1578, Poti was conquered by the Ottoman Empire.
 The Turks, who knew the town as Faş, heavily fortified it and made it into one of their Caucasian outposts which were also home to a great slave market.
 A combined army of the western Georgian princes recovered Poti in 1640, but the town fell under the Ottoman sway again in 1723.
 Another futile attempt to dispossess the Ottomans of Poti was made by Russo-Georgian forces in 1770 and 1771.
 Once Russia took control of most of the principal Georgian lands in the 1800s, it again attempted to evict the Turkish garrison from Poti and succeeded in doing so with the help of Georgian auxiliaries under the command of Nino, Princess of Mingrelia in 1809, but was coerced to return the fortress to the Ottomans in the Treaty of Bucharest (1812).
 The next Russo-Turkish War resulted in the capture of Poti by Russia in 1828.
 (See Russian conquest of the Caucasus#Black Sea Coast.)
 The town was subordinated to the Governorate of Kutais and granted the status of a port town in 1858.
 The seaport was reconstructed between 1863 and 1905.
-In 1872, the town became the terminus of the Caucasian railway, whence the line led directly to Tiflis (Tbilisi).
+In 1872, the town became the terminus of the Transcaucasus Railway, whence the line led directly to Tiflis (Tbilisi).

 Poti particularly grew in size and importance during the mayorship of Niko Nikoladze between 1894 and 1912.
-Considered to be the founding father of modern Poti, Nikoladze presided over a series of modernizing and construction projects, including a theatre, a large cathedral, two gymnasia, a power station, an oil refinery, etc. By 1900, Poti had become one of the major ports on the Black Sea, exporting most of Georgia’s manganese and coal.
+Considered to be the founding father of modern Poti, Nikoladze presided over a series of modernizing and construction projects, including a theater, a large cathedral, two gymnasia, a power station, an oil refinery, etc. By 1900, Poti had become one of the major ports on the Black Sea, exporting most of Georgia’s manganese and coal.
 During the First Russian Revolution, Poti became a scene of workers' strikes and barricade fighting in December 1905.
 At the beginning of World War I, on November 7, 1914, the Ottoman SMS Breslau appeared off the port of Poti and subjected the railway yards there to a bombardment that lasted three-quarters of an hour, without any direct results.

 During a brief period of independence in 1918–1921, Poti was Georgia’s principal window to Europe, also serving as the portal of entry for successive German and British expeditionary forces.
 On May 28, 1918, a German-Georgian preliminary treaty of alliance was signed at Poti.
 On March 14, 1921, Poti was occupied by the invading Red Armies of Soviet Russia which installed a Soviet government in Georgia.
 During the Soviet era, Poti retained its principal function as a seaport and the town was further industrialized and militarized.

-During the 2008 war with Russia Russian warplanes attacked the port.
+During the 2008 war with Russia, Russian warplanes attacked the port.
 Although a ceasefire was declared on August 12, the Russian troops continued to occupy the environs of the city until being withdrawn the next month.